syncfusion-content/wpf-docs/wpf/SfSchedule/Getting-Started.md

 ![Week-view](Getting-Started_images/Basic-View_img2.png)

 ## Work Week View
-`WorkWeekView` is to view only working days of a particular week.
-By default, Saturday and Sunday are the non-working days.
+`WorkWeek` view is to view only working days of a particular week.
+By default, `Saturday` and `Sunday` are the non-working days.
 With any days of a week, you can customize it.
 Appointments scheduled in timeslots with the corresponding day of the week depending on their duration.

 {% tabs %}
 {% highlight xaml %}